Poole railway station: Description

-The station has two platforms capable of handling trains of 12 coaches, platform 1 is bi-directional.
+The station has two platforms, capable of handling trains of 12 coaches; platform 1 is bi-directional.
 Trains from London terminating at the station regularly use platform 1 before moving to the empty stock sidings further west and reversing for the return service.
-There was a goods line to Poole Quay which joined the main line at the Hamworthy end of the station.
+There was a goods line to Poole Quay, which joined the main line at the Hamworthy end of the station.
 It ran along part of what is now the Holes Bay relief road and West Quay Road.
 It closed in May 1960 and was removed in 1961.

-Poole station is 113 mi 62 chain from Waterloo.
+Poole station is 113 mi 62 chain from London Waterloo.
 The Engineers line reference code for the line is BML2.

 Under the station name signs on the platforms are additional boards informing passengers that Poole is the home of Bournemouth University, the main campus of which is located in the Talbot Village area of the borough.
 The signs replaced most of the ones displaying the Condor Ferries logo with information on alighting at the station for services to the Channel Islands, though some remain on the station building.
 The Condor signs, the original version of which were installed in 1997, were in place due to the Condor Ferries Rail/Sea through ticketing scheme which includes a taxi to the Harbour ferry port from Poole station.

-There is no passenger service along the railway line linking Poole station with Poole Harbour ferry terminal; however, it is only a 15-minute walk and there is a regular bus service provided by Wilts & Dorset (t/a Morebus) to a stop close to the port (Routes 8/9).
+There is no passenger service along the railway line linking Poole station with Poole Harbour ferry terminal; however, it is only a 15-minute walk and there is a regular bus service provided by Morebus to a stop close to the port (Routes 8/9).